solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 This new syscall interface does increase the chances of improper management of bytes and offsets, which could throw critical errors.

-However, this can be mitigated in testing, and the upside for reducing the numbe of syscalls - thereby reducing the surface area for other critical bugs or explots - is a decent tradeoff.
+However, this can be mitigated in testing, and the upside for reducing the number of syscalls - thereby reducing the surface area for other critical bugs or exploits - is a worthy tradeoff.